DSIW/questions/README.md

 # Question

-Ask human a question.
-She or he has to select one answer.
+Ask questions to humans.
+Somebody has to select one of the specified answers typing the character(s) in the square brackets.

 ## Installation